AtmaPrema/AtmaPrema.github.io/_docs.md

 While the site is built by modifying markup and styles through HTML, CSS and JS, some basic customization is possible through the use of the **Theme Editor**

-Before proceeding, we recommend going through a quick overview of Shopify's documentation on how to [edit themes](https://help.shopify.com/en/manual/online-store/themes/customizing-themes/edit)
+**Before proceeding, we recommend going through a quick overview of Shopify's documentation on how to [edit themes](https://help.shopify.com/en/manual/online-store/themes/customizing-themes/edit)**

+### Editing the site

-To edit the content sections of your site, simply naviagte to the **Themes** tab of your Online Store:
+To edit the content sections of your site, simply navigate to the **Themes** tab of your Online Store: